Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 This is the time to start looking after any potential stretchmarks and slathering your skin.
 Up to 90% of women will usually get some stretchmarks as a result of pregnancy.
 They are red ,purplish or silvery streaks that form on your body, usually on your belly and breasts.
 Again, maintaining regular exercise and a healthy eating plan are helpful with maintaining your skin elasticity.
 Cocoa Butter creams are often recommended as a way to keep your skin moisturized and helping ease any potential itchiness that may result because of the stretching of your skin.
 Stretchmarks will usually fade after you have given birth but will not disappear completely.

 By now it’s hard to see your feet, let alone pamper them.
 A soothing foot bath is a great way to relax.
-Pop a few drops of lavender in a bowl of warm water and soak your tired aching feet in them for fifteen minutes.
+Pop a few drops of lavender in a bowl of warm water and soak your tired aching feet for fifteen minutes.
 This might be an excellent time to treat yourself to a manicure.
 Read our step by step manicure guide here.

 Your regular clothes probably won’t fit you easily.
 It’s a good time to look online for a couple of nice pieces of maternity wear that are beautiful and comfortable for you.
 Check out Trade Me for some bargains.
 Read our article here about dressing during and after pregnancy.
-It’s important to make sure you’re wearing a bra that accommodates your rapidly changing shape as well.
+It’s important to make sure you’re wearing a bra that supports your rapidly changing shape as well.
 This breast care article will ensure you’re looking after them properly.
 If, like most people you’re shopping on a budget but want to look and feel good, you will find this information on choosing a maternity bra helpful.

 Your skin will probably feel a bit tired and stretched at this point.
 To combat it, try this lovely homemade remedy.
 Mix a teaspoon of honey with a teaspoon of lemon juice and a teaspoon of vegetable oil.
-Rub it on anywhere that feels dry, but pay particular attention to your hands, elbows, heels.
+Rub it on skin that feels dry, but pay particular attention to your hands, elbows, heels.
 Leave it on for ten to fifteen minutes.
 To remove, just rinse off with warm water.
-For more simple mummy makeover tips, click here
+For more simple mummy makeover tips, click here.

 During a busy nine months as you prepare for the arrival of your new baby it is vital to take time out to care for yourself too.
 These simple steps are a quick and easy way to nurture yourself, at a time when you are adjusting to some significant changes in your body and your life.